elisabettatea/iris-project/README.md

 </div>

-- **Class vs Features**: The 02-class vs plot helps visualize how the target class is distributed across different features, guiding feature selection for modeling.
+- **Class vs Features**: These four plots display the relationship between the Iris species (class) and each feature (pl, pw, sl, sw).
+Each plot uses different colors and point shapes for species, helping visualize how each feature separates or overlaps the species categories.

 <div align="center">